yuichiis/rindow-math-buffer-ffi/README.md

 Known Issues
 ============
-The process hangs on MacOS.
+The process hangs on macOS.
 The cause is unknown.